thomasloupe/Slackord/README.md

 1. `Update checks` - Slackord2 has the ability to check for updates in the `Help` context menu.
 Get the latest version with new features easily!

 # Getting Started
+Note: If you need to merge multiple JSON files into one, it is recommended to use [this tool](https://dashboard.data.gov/merge).
 1. Download the [latest](https://github.com/thomasloupe/Slackord2/releases) Slackord2 release for your OS and extract the contents.
 1. Create a Discord bot [here](https://discord.com/developers/applications) by selecting "New Application" at the top-right.
 1. Name your bot "Slackord2", or any preferred custom name.